shuampi/react-christmas-project/README.md

 -Creation of custom hooks, extract similar logic and avoid repeticion in the code.
 It makes the code cleaner. custome hooks can be called inside other hooks.

+-useContext hook with useReducer helps to keep a tidy code and readeable.